ElioErrico/Desktop_chat_with_the_CAT/README.md

 ## Features

+0) Set the Host, Default is local host
-Desktop Interface: A chat GUI built with Tkinter.
+1) Desktop Interface: A chat GUI built with Tkinter.
-Cheshire Cat API: Interacts with the Cheshire Cat API to send and receive messages.
+2) Cheshire Cat API: Interacts with the Cheshire Cat API to send and receive messages.
-Automatic User ID: The user is automatically created using the computer's name.
+3) Automatic User ID: The user is automatically created using the computer's name.
-Message Display Mode: Choose between token-by-token message streaming or direct final output.
+4) Message Display Mode: Choose between token-by-token message streaming or direct final output.
-Configuration
-Dependencies
-Ensure you have the following dependencies installed:

 ## Setting Message Display Mode